AstraLuma/lumami.biz/pages/salt-setup.md

 * A server: This will be your Salt Master.
 It doesn't need to be remarkably powerful, but we have have found that terribly weak computers (such as a Raspberry Pi 3) do not run Salt well, and it is strongly encouraged this is a dedicated physical server preferably at a location you completely control.
 * A git host with CI: This is where you will host your Base Repo as well as SpiroFS-deployed repos
-* Networking: The chosen server needs to be able to receive connections from the git CI system, all of the minions, and the admins using salt.
-If this is undesirable, SpiroFS and salt-api may be proxied via HTTP-based tools and salt may be distributed via the use of syndics.
-VPNs may also be used, but caution should be exercised around initialization and failure modes--and therefore not recommended.
+* Networking: The chosen server needs to be able to receive connections from:
+  * The git CI system
+  * All of the minions
+  * Admins using Salt
+  * Let's Encrypt

+Some proxying and network juggling can be done (SpiroFS and salt-api via HTTP-based tools, salt via the use of syndics), but careful thought should be employed when desinging such a system.

 ## Setup